Special educational needs and disability (SEND)

 8. How will my child be involved in the process and be able to contribute their views?

 Pupils are at the centre of everything we do at Eresby, we are determined to give them the best in order for them to develop to the best of their ability.
 The pupils have their own voice through; Person centred planning sessions, informal discussions and school council.
 Pupils with profound learning needs may have their” voice” listened to through interpretation by key staff who know them well, or from close observation of them in different experiences.
+Augmentative alternative communication methods are used to assist pupils to have a voice where appropriate with the use of eye gaze technology and iPads as appropriate.

 9. How will the curriculum be matched to my child’s needs?

 We encourage, support and challenge all pupils to achieve their full potential, whilst embracing individual needs and promoting self esteem.
-A curriculum that is based on the national curriculum, differentiated to meet individual needs, with all pupils having individual learning targets in all subjects.
+A curriculum that is based on the national curriculum, adapted to meet individual needs, with all pupils having individual learning targets in all subjects.

 Key stage 4 and post 16 includes vocational work related learning, work experience, community and life skills and preparation for further education, independent or supported living through a variety of accreditations.